trantuan4132/kaggle-RANZCR-CliP/README.md

 ### Stage 1: Teacher model training

-For training, run `train_stage_1.py` to train teacher model (training customization can be done by modifying the configuration inside the file):
+Run `train_stage_1.py` to train teacher model (training customization can be done by modifying the configuration inside the file):

 ```
 python train_stage_1.py
 ```

+### Stage 2: Student model training

-Then run `train_stage_2_3.py` to train student model (training customization can be done by modifying the configuration inside the file):
+Run `train_stage_2_3.py` to train student model (training customization can be done by modifying the configuration inside the file):

 ```
 python train_stage_2_3.py